spotinst/help/src/docs/managed-instance/features/root-volume-persistence.md

 ## How Root Volume Persistence Works

 Periodic snapshots of the root volume are taken continuously while the instance is running.
-When a Spot interruption occurs, a “final” snapshot is taken only after the original instance is terminated and the root volume changes to an “available” state.
+When a Spot interruption occurs, a `final` snapshot is taken only after the original instance is terminated and the root volume changes to an `available` state.
 Once the original instance is terminated, an image is registered using the final snapshot and a new instance is launched from this image.

 ## Enable Root Volume Persistence

 Enter the Managed Instance configuration wizard.
-Under the “Persistent Resources” tab select “Persist Root Volume”:
+Under the `Persistent Resources` tab select `Persist Root Volume`:

 <img src="/managed-instance/_media/root-volume-persistence-01.png" />